onflow/flow/flips/20220715-cadence-purity-analysis.md

     let h: (view (): (view (): Void)) = ...
 ```

-Any function types without an explicit purity annotation will be considered impure.
+Any function types without an explicit view annotation will be considered non-view.

 ### Type Checking